maskrap/ember-message-board/README.md

 Allow users to add and edit questions.
 Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.

+Continue developing the Question and Answer message board application from last week's independent project and code review by integrating the Ember features and functionality we learned this week.

+Implement at least one computed property.

+Add a helper.

+Integrate a service.

 ### Objectives

 Your code will be reviewed for the following objectives:

+* The project contains at least one functioning computed property.
+* A service has been implemented successfully.
+* At least one custom helper is being used to format data.
 * Application template contains header with link(s).
 * Data is stored in and retrieved from Ember Data models and Firebase.
 * Components are used to create display and behavior for your templates.